cropsinsilico/yggdrasil/docs/source/hackathon2019/transformation.rst

 ``hackathon2019/Input/photosynthesis_rate.txt``
 and a read method of ``table``.
 This tells the input port that it should read values from a tab-delimited table line-by-line from the indicated file.
-Once you click ``Submit``, you may need to move the input port into a better location.
+Once you click ``Save``, you may need to move the input port into a better location.

 .. image:: interface_images/interface_no_connections_input.png